davidchanho/project3/README.md

 - yup ??

-- Cron for sheduling specified times in which data is pulled from the Alpha Vantage API and updated in the MLab Database.
+- Cron for scheduling specified times in which data is pulled from the Alpha Vantage API and updated in the MLab Database.

 **Link to Heroku**
 !!!
 PLACE HOLDER: TreandHealth.Heroku.com